kubernetes/kubernetes/docs/proposals/pod-safety.md

 component is malfunctioning.
 It is outside the scope of this proposal but would allow administrators to take an action that is safer than force deletion, and decide at the end whether to force delete.

+How the fencing controller decides to fence is left undefined, but it is likely it could use a combination of pod forgiveness (as a signal of how much disruption a pod author is likely to accept) and pod disruption budget (as a measurement of the amount of disruption already undergone) to measure how much latency between failure and fencing the app is willing to tolerate.
+Likewise, it can use its own understanding of the latency of the various failure detectors - the node controller, any hypothetical information it gathers from service proxies or node peers, any heartbeat agents in the system - to describe an upper bound on reaction.

 ### Storage Consistency